worldviewer/rails-omdb/README.md

 2. I'd really like to take this project to a more practical level by using **AJAX to source the data from the server side**.
 This would have the added benefit of allowing me to use a template to set up the typeahead values, and that would permit me to display the genre, year made and IMDb ratings alongside the titles.

-# Using an API with Ruby and Rails
+# The Project: Using an API with Ruby and Rails

 Objectives
 Students will be able to...